techidaily/site-win11-tips/source/_posts/eradicating-microsoft-store-fault-code-0x80072efd.md

 ## 3\.
 Reset the Microsoft Store's Cache

  Microsoft store has a cache in which data accumulates.
 Resetting or clearing that cache's data is a reliable solution to various Microsoft Store issues.
 So, we recommend users try doing that when troubleshooting the 0x80072EFD error.
-You can clear that cache in Settings, as covered in our[guide for resetting apps](https://www.makeuseof.com/windows-reset-app/) in Windows 11 and Windows 10.
+You can clear that cache in Settings, as covered in our [guide for resetting apps](https://www.makeuseof.com/windows-reset-app/) in Windows 11 and Windows 10.

 ![The Reset button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/reset-button.jpg)